yodaxtah/TexturePatch/README.md

 ### `reverse`

-Finally, to see if the noise is large enough, the following command will create a reversed image at [./demo/crate-brown-wood-reversed.png](./demo/crate-brown-wood-patch.png) with using 0 for each noise value -- since the original is presumed not to be accessible and thus unknown.
+Finally, to see if the noise is large enough, the following command will create a reversed image [crate-brown-wood-reversed.png](./demo/crate-brown-wood-patch.png) with using 0 for each noise value -- since the original is presumed not to be accessible and thus unknown.

 ```console
 python main.py reverse ./demo/crate-brown-wood-modified.png ./demo/crate-brown-wood-patch.png ./demo/crate-brown-wood-reversed.png